 Dip.
 T.( A.T.T.I.), B.A., Grad.
 Dip.
 Ed.
 Admin., M. Ed.
 (Melb).

-Yvonne is an active member of the Club and has been a member for over thirty years.
+Yvonne is an active member of the Club and has been a member for nearly thirty years.
 She was elected to the Board in 2013 and attended the Australian Association of Lyceum Clubs (AALC) Conference in Perth in 2013 and the International Association of Lyceum Clubs (IALC) Conference in Amsterdam in 2016.
 In 2015 she took up the position of Junior Vice President and chaired the Programme Committee for two years.
 She is currently the Senior Vice President and chairs the Membership Committee.
 She was the co-convenor of the Current Affairs Circle for many years, is a member of the Artist Member Group and is currently a co-convenor of the Classics Circle and actively promotes the love of classical studies in the other private clubs of Melbourne.
 She is a member of the University of Melbourne Humanities Foundation Board.

 With over 35 years in the education sector and as vice principal of an independent school and president of an established cultural club she brings change management, risk management and strategic planning skills to the Board and has a particular interest in supporting and promoting the Club culture and traditions.